cimug-org/CIMTool/docs/how-to/cimtool-support-for-extension-namespaces.md

 !!! note

     **Stereotype names** in the mappings file are case-insensitive.
-The entries `NC`, `nc`, and `Nc` are all treated as equivalent — you may use whichever form matches how the stereotype appears in your UML model.
+The entries `NC`, `nc`, and `Nc` are all treated as equivalent, so you may use whichever form matches how the stereotype appears in your UML model.

     **Namespace URIs** are case-sensitive.
 Verify that each URI in the mappings file exactly matches the case used in your UML model.
 For example, `http://iec.ch/TC57/CIM100#` and `http://iec.ch/TC57/cim100#` are treated as distinct namespaces.